pankajmandariya07/Email-Bombing/README.md

 • sudo apt install git
 • git clone https://github.com/GucciferPankaj/Email-Bombing.git
 • cd Email-Bombing
-• chmod +x
+• ls
-• python Email-Bombing.py
+• python mail.py

 This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases